 2. To stop the climate change without changing the lifestyle would cost a huge amount of money but not enough countries are able or agree to invest this amount of money.

-Fourth step: Find or have new ideas for the solution
+Fourth step: Find or have ideas to solve the problem

 After understanding the situation, the obstacles and the goal it is necessary to think about possible solutions how to overcome the obstacles and to achieve the goal.
 Here is a list of possible strategies (a strategie is a long-term plan):